EasyPost/easy-ui/documentation/specs/Notification.md

 }
 ```

 In some cases, users may want more control over where the notification displays in the app.
-This can be accomplished via the `notificationPlacementOffset` prop that can be supplied to EasyUIProvider.
+This can be accomplished via the `notificationPositionPlacement` prop that can be supplied to EasyUIProvider.

 _With positional offset_